 Q8: Do you feel that car use is too heavily subsidized?
 Should road-users pay more for their road use?

-Huey Fischer: The State needs to seriously ramp up its investment in a cumbersome phrase for something in addition to (or besides) cars: walking, biking, scooters, etc. options — especially in HD49 — Austin’s central core.
+Huey Fischer: The State needs to seriously ramp up its investment in multi-modal transportation options — especially in HD49 — Austin’s central core.
 I support increasing the gas tax.
 Additional revenues from the gas tax could support local and regional transit agencies like CapMetro.

 Gina Hinojosa: Yes, I feel that car use is too heavily subsidized, both directly and indirectly.
 Directly, the gas tax has not been increased or indexed since 1993, so we are relying upon an outdated formula.
 Highway funding also appears to be skewed toward easing suburban auto commuters as opposed to necessary urban, multimodal improvements.

 Heather Way: Changing our postwar automobile dependent transportation system into a modern multi-modal system will take decades.
 Pricing our transportation system correctly will be a key component of making the change.
 I would like to see a better funding balance between roadway expansion and other modes including bike/ped, transit, and transportation demand management.
 I also support raising the gas tax.